ibm-cloud-docs/vpc/vsi_is_profiles.md

 | [GPU](#gpu) | GPU enabled profiles provide on-demand access to NVIDIA V100 and A100 GPUs to accelerate AI, high-performance computing, data science, and graphics workloads.|
 | [Storage Optimized](#storageopt) | Storage Optimized profiles offer temporary SSD instance storage disks at a ratio of 1 vCPU to 300 GB instance storage with a smaller price point per GB.
 These profiles are designed for storage-dense workloads and offer `virtio` interface type for attached disks. |
 | [Confidential Compute](#confidential-computing-profiles) | Confidential Compute-supported profiles use processor reserved memory called EPC (Enclave Page Cache) to encrypt application data.
 Processor reserved memory EPC maintains confidentiality and integrity. |
-{: caption="Table 2.
-Virtual server family selections" caption-side="bottom"}
+{: caption="Virtual server family selections" caption-side="bottom"}

 2nd generation profiles with instance storage and 2nd generation profiles with 64 or more vCPUs are deployed exclusively on the Intel&reg;'s second-generation quad processor Xeon&reg; Platinum 8260 Cascade Lake with 96 cores that are running at a base speed of 2.4 GHz and an all-core turbo frequency of 3.1 GHz or Intel&reg;'s quad processor Xeon&reg; Gold 6248 Cascade Lake with 80 cores that are running at a base speed of 2.5 GHz and an all-core turbo frequency of 3.1 GHz.
 {: note}